 Verya is roughly 25″ nose to rump, with a 10″ tail.
 Her eyes aren’t as slanted as her sister’s and they’re a weird combination of green and brown — they can appear to be either colour depending on the light, but are usually a light olive / khaki brown in photos.
 Her muzzle is brown and she has a very small white patch on her chest.
 It was interesting to watch her muzzle and paws get darker as she aged — another Siamese characteristic.

 She’s definitely the more laid-back of the two (except during thunderstorms) and as long as she gets food and a warm place to sleep she’s happy.
 She likes her morning and evening cuddles after meals, and prefers to sit on my chest when she can (which was cute when she was a kitten but now that she’s all grown up and weighs 10 kg it can get rather uncomfortable for me).
+(2020 note: down to 8.7 kg — the diet is working!)
 She loves being groomed as long as I’m not too vigorous with the wire brush, and she purrs very loudly.
 Her favourite toys are those that move through the air very fast (feathers and that hard plastic wrapping tape that stays curled).
-She’s not interested in leaving the flat at all but she likes to go out on the balcony in the evenings if it’s hot.
+She’s not interested in leaving the flat at all but she likes to go out on the balcony in the mornings when it’s sunny and the evenings if it’s hot.

 They don’t sit together much at all even when there’s room for them, so when I found them both on the cutting table in late 2017 I had to hurry and take a picture.
 Verya is on the left and Vanima on the right.
 You may recognise the quilt as the 1998 Rail Fence I described in January 2019.